-Importance t o NHSBSA 2 > Impact criteria Quality - Adverse Publicity Threats As a result of resource scarcity, there is a risk that costs increase and availability of resources are limited, which may result infailure to deliver primary objectives.
-As a result of a lac access to investment finance for upfront o needed to create mo efficient services, the risk that services a transformed, which r result in increasing reputational damage scarcity, there is a risk that supply chains become unstable, which may result in service failures, financial costs, may reputational damage.
-Opportunity may result in reduced co icy, there is an opportunity to develop sts and improved services, and a Importance to c our stakeholders 3 > Impact criteria Quality - Service interruption Who Service users, NHS Supply Chain customers, suppliers Why - s continue to expect us to deliver high business depend on reliability and price NHSBSA stra tegic goals We will reduce e our unit costs by 50%.
-We will improve ser customers vice and deliver great results for Corporate re sponsibility activity to su pport strategic goals
+Importance to o NHSBSA 2 Impact criteria Quality v - Adverse Publicity Threats As a result of resource scarcity, there is a risk that costs increase and availability of resources are limited, which may result infailure to deliver primary objectives.
+As a result of a lack of access to investment finance for upfront costs needed to create more efficient services, there is a risk that services are not transformed, which may result in increasing costs, reputational damage.
+As a result of resource scarcity, there is a risk that supply chains become unstable, which may result in service failures, financial costs, reputational damage.
+Opportunity ncrease resource efficiency, there ay result in reduced costs and in nment.
+Importance to c our stakeholders > 3 Impact criteria Quality y - Service interruption Who Service users, suppliers.
+Why As resource costs continue to quality services. increase, our customers continue e to expect us to deliver high NHSBSA stra tegic goals